How Not to Summon a Demon Lord: Anime

 An anime television series adaptation was announced in January 2018.
 The series was directed by Yūta Murano and written by Kazuyuki Fudeyasu, with animation by studio Ajiado.
 Character designs for the series were provided by Shizue Kaneko.
 Yuki Nishioka was the chief animation director.
 Yuki Miyamoto provided monster designs and serves as action animation director.
 Backgrounds were provided by Kusanagi, while Natsuko Otsuka was the color key artist.
 Photography for the series was directed by Teppei Satō at Asahi Production Shiraishi Studio, and Satoshi Motoyama directed the sound at Half HP Studio.
 The series aired from July 5 to September 20, 2018, and was broadcast on AT-X, BS Fuji, Tokyo MX, and Sun TV.
 The series' opening theme, "DeCIDE", was performed by the unit SUMMONERS 2+, a group composed of voice actresses Azumi Waki, Yū Serizawa, Yumi Hara, Rumi Okubo, and Emiri Katō, while the ending theme, "Saiaku na Hi demo Anata ga Suki." (最悪な日でもあなたが好き。), was performed by Serizawa and produced by HoneyWorks.
 The first season ran for 12 episodes.

 Crunchyroll simulcast the series worldwide outside of Asia, while Funimation premiered a SimulDub of it in North America.
 Following Sony's acquisition of Crunchyroll, the English dub was moved to Crunchyroll.
 In South and Southeast Asia, Medialink licensed the series.

 On April 8, 2020, it was announced that the series would receive a second season titled How Not to Summon a Demon Lord Ω, co-animated by Tezuka Productions and Okuruto Noboru, and directed by Satoshi Kuwabara, with the rest of the staff and cast members reprising their roles.
 The second season aired on TBS and BS-TBS from April 9 to June 11, 2021.
 The second season's opening theme, "EVERYBODY!
-EVERYBODY!", and ending theme, "YOU YOU YOU," were performed by Serizawa with collaboration by DJ KOO & MOTSU.
+EVERYBODY!", and ending theme, "YOU YOU YOU", were performed by Serizawa with collaboration by DJ KOO & MOTSU.
 The second season ran for 10 episodes.

+On April 6, 2026, a third season titled How Not to Summon a Demon Lord ULT was announced.